wrightmat/dnd-eberron/locations/Dura.md

 - **House Kundarak**: House Kundarak owns five warehouses in Precarious.
 These warehouses are especially secure, combining alarm, seal of the magi, and glyph of warding with mundane and magic traps.
 These warehouses cost twice as much to use as their mundane counterparts, but merchants with a serious interest in security readily pay the price.

 ##### The Stores (Warehouse district)
 > Wide storage towers dominate this district, surrounded by tenements and smaller warehouses.
 The streets are full of wagons and laborers hauling goods to and from the skydocks of Precarious.

 The Stores district has much in common with Precarious.
 However, the Stores is not actually built on the cliff side, and the Watch focuses its attention and resources on Precarious.
 The result is that the Stores are slightly more dangerous than Precarious, and smugglers are more likely to hide their goods in these warehouses.
 The Boromar Clan has strong interests in this district, and thus a considerable halfling population can be found here.

 #### Middle Dura

-Character: Lower class ward split between commercial and residential districts; it is the border to the dangerous districts that lie below.
+>Lower class ward split between commercial and residential districts; it is the border to the dangerous districts that lie below.

 The stones in this old district have been worn smooth by the passage of time.
 There is a definite scent of danger in the air.
 The Sharn Watch patrols this ward, and these guards are always ready for trouble — though the crime lords often use bribes to ensure that the Watch is nowhere to be seen when certain activities take place.
 Nonetheless, Middle Dura is certainly safer than the ward that lies below.
 The Bazaar, the largest market in the city, can be found here, and the taverns and inns of Dura are a common destination for folk who don’t have many coins to rub together.

 ##### The Bazaar (Marketplace and shops)
 > The crowd and noise of this district are overwhelming.
 In addition to the shops and stalls, the streets are full of people offering questionable goods and deals; it seems like everyone has something to sell.
 The Watch maintains a strong presence in the Bazaar, but they are more concerned with preventing riots than in stopping trade of illegal goods.

 The Bazaar of Dura, the largest commercial district in Sharn, sprawls out across a dozen towers.
 The towers around the edges are devoted to shops and services.
 Almost anything can be found in this district, though the quality of any particular item or service cannot be guaranteed.
 At the center of the district, the open market from which the district takes its name presents a labyrinth of shops, tents, and makeshift stalls set up in the middle of the street.
 A marketplace permit costs only 3 cp, though many people try to avoid even this paltry sum.
 However, guards who catch such shirkers usually extort far larger sums in exchange for a pass.